ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-mzr.md

 ![IBM Cloud for VMware Regulated Workloads MZR](../../images/fss-mzr.svg "MZR topology"){: caption="Figure 1.
 MZR topology" caption-side="bottom"}

-The MZR topology consists of two Management clusters and a Witness Cluster in a third site.
-The management clusters must use vSAN based storage and the VLAN backed subnets only.
+The MZR topology consists of two management clusters and a witness cluster in a third site.
+The management clusters must use vSAN based storage and VLAN backed subnets only.
 The management clusters are a 4-node configuration to support VSAN.

 The resource cluster can be two independent clusters and use local vSAN storage or use a vSAN stretched cluster, as shown in the diagram. vSAN stretched cluster supports two active sites, each with an even number of hosts and storage devices, and a witness host at the third site.